SSV-embedded/RMG-OpenVPN/README.md

       sudo docker cp vpn-server:/etc/openvpn/client/client-1.ovpn .
       sudo docker cp vpn-server:/etc/openvpn/client/client-2.ovpn .

+If you get an error like:

+      Error: No such container:path: vpn-server:/etc/openvpn/client/client-1.ovpn

+Then please wait some more minutes, because creating the PKI (Public Key Infrastructure) takes some time.
+You can inspect the running Docker container with:

+      docker logs vpn-server

+You need to wait until `client-1.ovpn` is ready.
+You can stop logging with the key combination *CTRL-C*.

 ### Download and Save the VPN Configuration
 Display the configuration file in the terminal program.